LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/elif_1.rst

 Supports embedded conditionals when performing conditional compilation.
 The code following the directive is compiled iff ``Goal`` is true.
-The goal is subjected to goal expansion when the directive occurs in a source file.
+The goal is subjected to :ref:`goal expansion <expansion_expansion>` when the directive occurs in a source file.

 Conditional compilation goals cannot depend on predicate definitions contained in the same source file that contains the conditional